This post contains affiliate links.

 Conchas Chinas is a popular beach with the locals – every time I asked our Uber driver where we should go, they almost always recommended it.

 Conchas Chinas isn’t the most beautiful beach in Puerto Vallarta but it gets extra points because it’s so easy to reach on foot from Puerto Vallarta.
-Simply go up the stairs at the end of Muertos Beach and follow the coast for about 20 minutes to get there.
+Simply go up the stairs at the end of Muertos Beach and follow the Puerto Vallarta Beach Walk for about 30 minutes to get there.

 There are a couple food vendors here for the basics and it’s not too crowded or busy, so all in all, Conchas Chinas is a pretty good choice for a relaxing beach day in Puerto Vallarta.

 Ease of reach: 6